-The Company issued to the Sponsor on December 14, 2015 an unsecured promissory note pursuant to which the Company may borrow up to \$300,000 in the aggregate principal amount.
-As of December 14, 2015, the Company had borrowed \$175,000 under the promissory note.
-The note is non-interest bearing and payable on the earlier to occur of (i) June 30, 2016, and (ii) the consummation of the Proposed Public Offering.
+The Company issued to the Sponsor on December 14, 2015, as amended and restated on September 1, 2016, an unsecured promissory note pursuant to which the Company may borrow up to \$300,000 in the aggregate principal amount.
+As of June 30, 2016, the Company had borrowed \$175,000 under the promissory note.
+The note is non-interest bearing and payable on the earlier to occur of (i) December 31, 2016, and (ii) the consummation of the Proposed Public Offering.
 Due to the short-term nature of the note, the fair value of the note approximates the carrying amount.